GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

 **-D**\ *rm*/*rl*/\ [*ri* \]/*rw*
     Sets density for mantle, load, infill (optionally, otherwise it is assumed to equal the load density), and water.
-If *ri@ differs from *rl* then an approximate solution will be found.
+If *ri* differs from *rl* then an approximate solution will be found.
 **-E**\ *Te*
     Sets the elastic plate thickness (in meter); append **k** for km.